Snow-6313/FBLA_LostAndFound/README.md

 # FBLA_LostAndFound
-FBLA project | Lost and found
+FBLA Project | Lost and Found

-Please do not copy/redistribute our code.
+Please do not copy or redistribute our code.

-This project is owned and created by and they did -
+This project is owned and created by the following team members:

-Ethan Curtis - Admin login page, Admin Signup page, Admin Dashboard, Terms of Service page.
+Ethan Curtis – Admin Login Page, Admin Signup Page, Admin Dashboard, Terms of Service Page

-Amer Salih - Homepage, Search page, Header and Footer on all pages, alot of the backend.
+Amer Salih – Homepage, Search Page, Header and Footer on all pages, and a large portion of the backend

-Christopher Reed JR - Everything else
+Christopher Reed Jr. – Everything else